 So how do we fix this?
 How do we get this part of the problem equation behind us so we can work on the issues?

 It starts with understanding yourself, your own personality, and then understanding and working to speak your spouse’s personality.
 And finally, to share what you both are really saying—and finally communicate.
 The key will be to understand, adapt, adjust, repeat.
-Stephen Covey, “Seek first to understand, then to be understood.”
+Stephen Covey said it well, “Seek first to understand, then to be understood.”

 Learning who we are.